 The angels mentioned in Matthew 18:10 and Acts 12:15 are typically taken as mutually-reinforcing references that point us to the existence of guardian angels.
 In Matthew 18, Jesus says of the little ones that “their angels” always see his Father’s face in heaven; in Acts 12, the disciples try to convince Rhoda that Peter is “his angel.”

-Steve Hays, however, has recently observed the striking consonance between Acts 12:15 and a crisis apparition, in which a recently-deceased person makes contact with a friend or family member—usually appearing to them bodily, usually within about 24 hours of death, and often with the “appearee” not realizing the person has even died.
-According to research by David Hufford, about 30% of people have experienced such an apparition, though the figure rises dramatically for certain classes of people like combat veterans, who clock in at 58%.
+Steve Hays, however, has recently observed the striking consonance between Acts 12:15 and a crisis apparition, [ Steve Hays, Their angels always see the Father’s face on Triablogue (May 2017).] in which a recently-deceased person makes contact with a friend or family member—usually appearing to them bodily, usually within about 24 hours of death, and often with the “appearee” not realizing the person has even died.
+According to research by David Hufford, about 30% of people have experienced such an apparition, though the figure rises dramatically for certain cohorts like combat veterans, who clock in at 58%.
+[See David Hufford, Combat Veterans and After Death Communications on YouTube.]

-I was initially skeptical of this interpretation because I wasn’t aware of any evidence that αγγελος (angelos; angel) was used this way anywhere else.
+I was initially skeptical of this interpretation because I wasn’t aware of any evidence that αγγελος (angelos; angel) was used this way elsewhere.
 However, I was providentially reading Acts 23:8 only a day or so later—and was immediately struck by Luke’s parenthetical comment that:

 …the Sadducees say that there is no resurrection, nor angel, nor spirit, but the Pharisees acknowledge them all.
 Acts 23:8